Store-Support / Text-Workspace Test

 The pricing units are not the same.

-Pricing was reviewed on May 25, 2026.
+Pricing pages were checked on June 1, 2026.
 Tidio is calculator-led across support conversations, Lyro usage, and automation visitors.
 ChatBot.com is per user, with AI agents, AI resolutions, API calls, and workflows shaping the real plan fit.

 If billable conversations and AI resolutions are blurring together, use message credits vs conversations to separate the units before reading the plan table.